Best flagship phones 2020 - buyer’s guide

 - No memory expansion, Lightning port

-The iPhone 11 Pro Max doesn't have the 3.5mm jack either, nor does it offer memory expansion.
-It's the most expensive mainstream phone too, has a three-year-old design with the biggest of notches, and is thick and heavy, plus it got off to a rocky software start.
+The iPhone 11 Pro Max remains one of the most expensive mainstream phones, has a three-year-old design with the biggest of notches, and is thick and heavy.

 All that aside, it's inevitably a refinement over the previous generation, offering an extra camera, improved dust and water resistance (still IP68, but deeper and for longer), and unmatched performance.
 If you're at all an iPhone type of person, the 11 Pro (Max or otherwise) is a no-brainer.Read full review

 - 256GB 8GB RAM $ 879.00

 - Super bright 90Hz AMOLED display